 Ironman Hawaii: History Of The Kona World Championships

-The story behind the Ironman World Championships in Kona and how a dare became the ultimate triathlon.
+How the Ironman World Championships in Kona went from a dare to the ultimate triathlon

 With a brand as strong as the competitors who take part in its races, it’s easy to forget that what we now take for granted as Ironman began as little more than a dare between athletes to settle the bet of who were the fittest: swimmers, cyclists or runners.